Skip to navigation Skip to content Skip to subnav

 (7) “Environmental attributes” means the characteristics of a plant that enable the energy it produces to qualify as renewable energy and include any and all benefits of the plant to the environment such as avoided emissions or other impacts to air, water, or soil that may occur through the plant’s displacement of a nonrenewable energy source.

-(8) “Existing renewable energy” means renewable energy produced by a plant that came into service prior to or on June 30, 2015.
+(8) “Existing renewable energy” means renewable energy produced by a plant that came into service prior to or on December 31, 2009.

 (9) “Greenhouse gas reduction credits” shall be as defined in section 8006a of this title.

 (10) “Group net metering system” means a net metering system serving more than one customer, or a single customer with multiple electric meters, located within the service area of the same retail electricity provider.
 Various buildings owned by municipalities, including water and wastewater districts, fire districts, villages, school districts, and towns, may constitute a group net metering system.
 A union or district school facility may be considered in the same group net metering system with buildings of its member schools that are located within the service area of the same retail electricity provider.
+A system that files a complete application for a certificate of public good on or after January 1, 2026 shall not qualify for group net metering, unless the plant will be located on the same parcel, or a parcel adjacent to, the parcel where the energy is utilized.

 (11) “kW” means kilowatt or kilowatts (AC).